Lucas-Pardo/ARP-Assignment1/README.md

 ## Brief Explanations about the processes

 - Master:
-	- Spawns the `command` console
+	- Spawns the `command` console.
-	- Spawns the motor processes `motorx` and `motorz`
+	- Spawns the motor processes `motorx` and `motorz`.
-	- Spawns the `world` process
+	- Spawns the `world` process.
-	- Spawns the `inspection` console, which takes the pid's of the motor processes
+	- Spawns the `inspection` console, which takes the pid's of the motor processes.
-	- Performs `watchdog` duties
+	- Performs `watchdog` duties.
-	- Waits for the termination of the 'konsoles' and terminates the programs
+	- Waits for the termination of the 'konsoles' and terminates the programs.

 - Command Console:
 	- Sends the user input for controlling motors to both motors, `motorx` and `motorz`.
-	- Logs the status messages (user inputs) and and any errors in the log file
+	- Logs the status messages (user inputs) and any errors in the log file.

 - Inspection Console:
 	- Keeps track of the 3 buttons, `Stop`, `Reset` and `X` (EXIT) buttons.
-	- Sends the coresponding signal to both motors and cmd fifo w.r.t. the button pressed
+	- Sends the coresponding signal to both motors and cmd.
+	- Logs the button pressed (user input) and any errors in the log file.

 - MotorX and MotorZ:
-	- Set (or Resets) the desired velocities of the hoist (increasing or decreasing by a set buffer) received from `cmd` pipe
+	- Set (or Resets) the desired velocities of the hoist (increasing or decreasing by a set buffer) received from `cmd` pipe.
-	- Send the desired `x` and `z` positions to the world process using `world-mx` or `world-mz` fifos
+	- Send the desired `x` and `z` positions to the world process using fifos.
-	- Keep track of inactivity (time elapsed since no user input)
-	- Update corresponding log files
+	- logs the desired position and any errors in the log file.

 - World:
-	- Generates (simulates) a random error within in a defined range (5%)
-	- Receives the `x` and `z` position of the hoist and writes them to inspection console
+	- Receives the `x` and `z` position of the hoist (from the motors)
-	- Logs the status or error messages
+	- Generates (simulates) a random error within a defined range (5%).
+	- Sends generated positions to the inspection console.
+	- Logs the received position and the generated one, as well as any errors, in the log file.

 ## Known Issues: